 I have had many phones over the years and you know what game has made it through to each and every new device?
 Good ol' Shoot Bubble Deluxe.
 The bubble shooters of the world get a bad rap, and I can understand why when you look in the app store.
 Searching for "shoot bubble" will pull up what seems like hundreds of nearly identical looking games, but Shoot Bubble Deluxe has what others wish they had: simplicity.

 There are no extraneous or annoying characters floating around here, and no grating sound effects or blaring alarms to pain your ears.
 It's just you, your bubbles, and your bubble cannon.
 You shoot bubbles at their like-colored counterparts to pop them and if you aim carefully, you can down whole sections with just one well-placed bubble.
 It's a simple concept that does not need further explaining.

 Shoot Bubble Deluxe has just two playable modes, Puzzle and Arcade.
 Puzzle features levels that you have to clear to move on, while Arcade is a never ending stream of bubbles that you have to keep up with to avoid catastrophe.

 Some users advise downloading the older 3.7 version of the game to preserve features that were later done away with, like the "don't rush me" setting and the ability to turn certain sounds on and off.
 I play the updated version though and have no complaints about it.
 It's a perfectly simple, mind-numbing casual game that I will probably still be playing another 15 years from now.

-Update May 2021: Added Neko Atsume: Kitty Collector and Shoot Bubble Deluxe to our list!
+Update July 2021: Added Fishing Life and The Fishercat to our list!